 For a quick snack, you can’t go wrong with Fried dumplings.
 This snack box shall cost about $35 NT, which you get served of 8 fresh dumplings on a box including sauce.
-Typically, the meat they serve is Pork, Beef and Shrimp.
-Note: Price vary depending on the meat you choose.
+Typically, the meat they serve is Pork, Beef, and Shrimp.
+Note: Price varies depending on the meat you choose.

 79 Calories per dumpling (Guilty Rating 3.5/5)

 Who doesn’t love Fried Chicken?
 In Taiwan, it offers one of the best all-time snacks to eat for its delicious seasoning.
 The cost of this beauty could fetch you around $60 NT.
 Note: Popular as it may sound, except for a long waiting time to get these chickens.